Justia Lawyer Rating

 Aggressive Attorneys Representing Residents and Families in Cook County and the Surrounding Areas

-Nursing homes have an obligation to provide for the residents in their care.
+Nursing homes have an obligation to provide for the needs of residents in their care.
 However, the number of reports of nursing home abuse and neglect is staggering.
-By some estimates, as many as 25 percent of residents suffer from abuse and 90 percent experience neglect.
-Residents who are subject to abuse or neglect have a much lower quality of life and also have an increased chance of suffering severe, if not fatal, injuries.
-At the Fotopoulos Law Office, our Orland Park nursing home abuse and neglect lawyer helps residents and families pursue meaningful compensation through personal injury and wrongful death claims against nursing homes.
+By some estimates, as many as 25 percent of residents suffer from abuse, and 90 percent experience neglect.
+Nursing home residents who are subject to abuse or neglect have a much lower quality of life, and they also have an increased chance of suffering severe or fatal injuries.
+At Fotopoulos Law Office, our Orland Park nursing home abuse and neglect lawyer helps residents and their families pursue meaningful compensation through personal injury and wrongful death claims against nursing homes.

 Nursing Home Statistics Illustrate the Scope of the Problem

 Nursing home abuse and neglect is a serious problem.
 How serious?
-Below are some of the most startling nursing home statistics:
+Below are some of the most startling statistics:

 Resident-on-Resident Abuse Is Very Common

 While most people associate nursing home abuse with a staff member assaulting a resident, nearly a quarter of all abuse cases involve resident-on-resident abuse.
-Resident-on-resident abuse occurs when one resident assault another, often because the assaulting resident suffers from some type of mental health issue.
-Nursing homes have a duty to protect residents from resident-on-resident assaults and can be held financially liable in the event they fail to do so.
+One resident may assault another, and in many cases, the assaulting resident will suffer from some type of mental health issue.
+Nursing homes have a duty to protect residents from assaults or abuse by other residents, and they can be held financially liable if they fail to do so.

 Most Nursing Homes Experienced Understaffing Issues

-To provide the necessary level of care to its residents, a nursing home must have enough staff members.
-As a group, nursing home residents require a significant amount of one-on-one attention.
+To provide the necessary level of care to residents, a nursing home must have enough staff members.
+Nursing home residents often require a significant amount of personal attention to ensure that they receive the proper medical care, nutrition, and hydration and to address other needs.
 However, in recent years, the nursing home industry has experienced severe staffing shortages.
 By some estimates, as many as 90 percent of nursing homes are understaffed.
-Nursing homes that fail to provide enough staff members to care for residents may be liable for any resulting injuries.
+Nursing homes that fail to maintain sufficient staffing levels to ensure that they can provide the necessary care for residents may be liable for injuries that occur due to neglect, lack of supervision, lack of medical care, or other related issues.

 The Most Common Types of Nursing Home Abuse

-While most cases of nursing home abuse involve physical assaults, nursing home residents experience various types of abuse, as well.
+While many cases of nursing home abuse involve physical assaults, nursing home residents may experience a variety of other types of abuse as well.
 According to the United States Department of Justice, the most common forms of nursing home abuse include:

 • Physical abuse – 29 percent of all complaints